Jonathan Brown, a well-known figure in the art world for being a world authority on Golden age Spanish, especially Velázquez, died at 82 years.

 El Museo del Prado, through a solemn message, was the one who confirmed the sad news.

-Brown He was a professor at the Institute of Fine Arts of the University of NY and worked, over several decades, with multiple museums in Spain as an advisor.
+Brown He was a professor at the Institute of Fine Arts of the University of New York and worked, over several decades, with multiple museums in Spain as an advisor.

 His work, focused on Spanish painting and Spanish-American art of the XNUMXth and XNUMXth centuries, was essential for researchers and art lovers.